-A homeschool mom mentioned recently that they have a hard time figuring out what the Charlotte Mason philosophy would actually look like in their home.
-This comment made me realize that while there is so much great information out there about the philosophy, there isn't much that describes what a lesson would look like.
-I’m noticing that the general advice out there for preschool is Play outside, read living books, and then play some more.
-For older students, it seems to be, Read living books, talk about them, and narrate them.
+A homeschool mom mentioned recently that she has a hard time imagining what the Charlotte Mason philosophy would actually look like in their home.
+This comment made me realize that while there is so much great information out there about the philosophy, there isn't much that describes what a lesson entails.